FAQs: Public Sector Users of BC Bid

 Q. When do I have to post an opportunity on BC Bid?

-- Any business opportunity can be posted to BC Bid, and ministries must post on BC Bid at certain dollar thresholds, as per the Core Policy and Procedures Manual, 6.3.2.b.3 for goods, and 6.3.2.c.4 for services and construction.
+- Any business opportunity can be posted to BC Bid, and ministries must post on BC Bid at certain dollar thresholds, as per the Core Policy and Procedures Manual.
 Ministries may have thresholds that are lower than those in policy; more information can be found at How to Buy Goods, How to Buy Services, or How to Buy Construction, or contact the ministry’s Procurement Specialist.

 Q. How much does it cost to post on BC Bid?